sasa-b/command-bus/README.md

 Library follows the [PSR-12 standard](https://www.php-fig.org/psr/psr-12/).

 ### TO DO:
-1. Add PSR Cache interface and implementation for caching responses
+1. Add PSR Cache interface and implementation for caching Results